NCBI-Hackathons/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/Diversifying-Options/Readme.md

 ### Workflow name: MutateReadsWithBAMSurgeon

+Every workflow on Terra consists of at least 2 parts.
+A [WDL(Workflow Description Language)](Mutate-reads-with-BAMSurgeon.wdl) file and a [JSON that characterizes the inputs](Mutate-reads-with-BAMSurgeon.json).
+In addition, workspace attributes may have been set to facilitate the recall of reference files, dockers, etc. by multiple workflows in the same workspace.

 The current version of the workflow uses the BAMSurgeon `addsnv.py` tool to introduce specific mutations into an analysis-ready BAM file.

  BAMSurgeon is a toolkit written by Adam Ewing et al. described in the paper cited below.
 The source code is available on Github at https://github.com/adamewing/bamsurgeon